Birds of a Feather (TV series): Region 2

 The first series of Birds of a Feather was released by Prism Leisure Corporation in 2003 on Region 2 DVD, which was again released by FremantleMedia in 2009.
 Distribution rights to the series are currently held by Network, who began releasing from the first series in 2010.
 A set containing all BBC series was released in 2011.

 The first two ITV series (Series 10 & 11) were released via FremantleMedia onto Region 2 DVD in 2014 & 2015, both individually and in a box set.
 Network released the third ITV series (Series 12), a box set consisting of all three ITV series and a complete collection set containing all 12 series plus the Christmas specials up to and including the 2016 special.
 Additionally, a set with BBC and ITV Christmas specials were made available by Network in 2017, but again only containing the Christmas specials up to and including the 2016 special.

 Region 4

 Series One was released in 2007 on Region 4 DVD; after which, three collected sets, consisting of Series 1–3, Series 4–6, and Series 7–9 were made available between 2011 and 2012.
 A set containing all BBC series was released in both UK and Australia in 2011 and 2012 respectively.

 The three ITV series are available on Region 4 DVD in individual sets and as a complete box set.

 Later Christmas Specials

+The 2017 Christmas special was made available via Amazon Prime.

-As of 2022, the 2017 and 2020 Christmas specials have yet to be released on any home media format.
+As of 2023, the 2020 Christmas special has yet to be released on any home media format.